trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 > The adoption and use of new memes to solve problems typically generates greater comprehension in those who are doing the solving, but not always.

-Rationality is there in humans but the intentional stance often distorts how much of it is really there into the *magical and mystical*.
+Rationality is there in humans but the intentional stance often distorts how much of it is  there into the *magical and mystical*.
 Humans are rational, but they are not *that rational* either.
 Markets move due to the "laws" of supply and demand because humans act like rational agents would (sometimes they don't because of biases)

 Infectious cultural junk — something that sticks around even if we deem it "stupid" and "unnecessary".